lowrycode/coin_tower_topple/training_the_ai.md

 - `explore_fraction = 0`: Use for **full exploitation**
 - `explore_fraction = 0.8`: 80% chance of **exploration**, 20% chance of **exploitation**

-In the context of training the AI, `explore_fraction = 1` ensures that all possible state/action combinations are considered.
+In the context of training the AI, `explore_fraction = 1` ensures that all possible state-action combinations are considered.
 However, when updating Q-values, `explore_fraction = 0` is used to predict what the opponent's next move will be, assuming they are playing optimally.

 When applying the exploitation strategy, it will sometimes be the case that multiple actions have the same highest Q-value.
 To ensure that Q-values are calculated accurately over time, it is important that there is no bias introduced (e.g. by always choosing the first of these) so the method ensures that a random choice is made between these equally good actions.